metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Likewise, the same can be said of Green Bay's scripted plays.
 Romeo Doubs especially doing some good work in the opening drive.

 I'm a little concerned here by the Buccaneers defense here.
 They're not doing a great job limiting rushing yardage or pressuring Rodgers.
 It's very unusual, especially considering the humidity should be favoring them today.
+Have these Buccaneers lost a step?
+Why?

+Matt LaFleur seems to have went out of his way to prepare his team for the intense heat over the past three weeks.